hmito/esj73web/registinfo_en.md

 |**Invited speaker <br/>undergraduate or below without presentation**|Free|Free|

 - The system used for the registration and payment procedures differs depending on the period.
     - The application website will be used until 27th Nov.
-2025, and the conference platform (RakuRaku-Conference) will be used after 6th Jan.
+2025, and the online conference platform (RakuRaku-Conference) will be used after 6th Jan.
 2026.
     - Due to system maintenance, registrations will not be available from 28th Nov.
 2025 to 5th Jan.
 2026, and from 17th Feb.
 2026 13:00 to 20th Feb.
 2026 9:00.
 - Please complete the registration and payment procedures as far as possible before the day of the conference.
     - You will not be able to view or upload posters without paying the registration fee.
 - Non-members are welcome to attend the conference as audience if they pay the registration fee.
-    - The registration fee is “free” for university undergraduates and below (including junior high and high school students) as audience, who can register on the conference platform after 6th Jan.
+    - The registration fee is “free” for university undergraduates and below (including junior high and high school students) as audience, who can register on the online conference platform after 6th Jan.
 2026.
     - If none of the above apply, please pay the registration fee.
 - Please also read [Other Notes](#Other-Notes) when registering.